rangle/schematics-angular/README.md

-At this point, take a quick look at your source code and you'll be astounded as to how much manual labour was saved as a result of using the schematics.
-And if you're new to Angular and didn't know the right way to begin your project architecturally, this will put you on the path to having a great, scalable architecture over the long-term if you continue using the schematics and follow the patterns and best practices.
+At this point, take a quick look at your source code and you'll be astounded as to how much manual labour was saved as a result of using these schematics.
+Everything is modularized and chained together for you, such as your routes, lazy-loading, states, state default values and reducers.
+Your NgModule's are properly connected.
+You have clear separation of concerns everywhere.

+And if you're new to Angular and didn't know the right way to begin your first project architecturally, this will put you on the right path to having a great, scalable architecture over the long-term.

 ### Using Schematics Through WebStorm